PlayStation Plus Premium review: can it compete with Xbox Game Pass Ultimate?

 The classic games – a term Sony uses extremely generously – inflates PS Plus Premium’s overall game tally to almost 800 games.
 But streaming PS3 games is still a rather miserable experience, and the majority of PS2 games are the same as those previously found on PS Now.

-With that in mind, I’d either stick with PS Plus Essential if you already subscribe.
+With that in mind, I’d stick with PS Plus Essential if you already subscribe.
 You get online access, cloud saves, discounts, and a selection of PS Plus free games to download, and at $9.99 a month, it’s significantly cheaper than Premium.

 PS5 vs Xbox Series X: which one is right for you? 🤔

 If you’re new to PlayStation 5, give Extra a go.
-The Extra tier gives you access to the same 300 PS4 and PS5 games in the Premium tier but costs $14.99 a month.
+The Extra tier gives you access to the same 300 PS4 and PS5 games in the Premium tier but costs $14.99 monthly.
 It’s worth subscribing to try out games like Returnal, Ghost of Tsushima: Director’s Cut, and Death Stranding, but unless you’re eager to play older PS4 games, your mileage may vary.

 So how does it compare? 🆚